ChosenArchitect/Bounds-1.12-Modpack/README.md

 Things to keep in mind:

 1. If you find any bugs, make sure to report them!!!!
-2. Look at the advancements, the pack uses them for questing.
+2. Look at the Guide Book for help.
-3. Have Fun!
+3. If you have any questions ask them on the Discord!

 ## License